 And face or change the situation.

-No matter how scary it may seem, you’re brave + I have full faith in you.
-You’re not a failure or insignificant because you have anxiety… you’re full of strength, grace, + you have the sheer courage inside you to keep going.
+No matter how scary it may seem, you’re brave.
+You’re not a failure or insignificant because you have anxiety… you’re full of strength, grace, + have the sheer courage inside you to keep going.

-People think that anxiety rob us off what’s ahead.
+People think that anxiety robs us of what’s ahead.
 And it totally can.

 “Perhaps anxiety is an act of grace because it encourages us to face our fears so that we can then choose to freely follow God where He is calling us. ” - Rhett Smith